 - Cycling in a pedestrianised street or area (however cycling on a footpath is not a fixed charge offence)

 If you receive a fixed charge notice, you have 28 days from the date of the issue of the fixed charge notice to pay the fine.
 If it is not paid within 28 days, the charge is increased by 50%.
 If it is still unpaid after a further 28 days then court proceedings are initiated.

 If you misplace, lose or damage your fixed charge notice, you should contact the Garda Fixed Charge Processing Office (see ‘Where to apply’ below).
 A re-print of the notice will be sent to you by post.
 However, the time period allowed for payment is not extended by your request for a re-print.

-If the fixed charge notice is paid within the legal time limits and court proceedings are not commenced, you will not have a criminal record in respect of the offence.
+If you pay the fixed charge notice within the legal time limits and court proceedings are not commenced, you will not have a criminal record in respect of the offence.